krisinfosec/gchecker/README.md

 A little fun with Ruby and QT library in gchecker.rb
-I know I shouldn't do that, but ... :)

 This script is a simple example how you can use Ruby as SEO tool.